raj-kishor-pal/wikipedia_search/README.md

 - JavaScript - Fetching Wikipedia API data, handling user interactions, and dynamically updating content

 ## Installation and Setup Instructions
-1. Clone the repository `git clone https://github.com/raj-kishor-pal/wikipedia_search.git`
+1. Clone the repository: `git clone https://github.com/raj-kishor-pal/wikipedia_search.git`
 2. Open the project directory in your code editor.
 3. Open `index.html` in your web browser to view the application.